 They are, however, extremely protective of their owners and family members.
 Trained bulldogs can be left at home for a considerable amount of time — 8 to 10 hours, but they have to be potty trained, taught to chew only on toys, and have an established eating schedule.

 Spending active time also keeps your bulldog physically fit.
-Remember, bulldogs love company, and untrained dogs can suffer from separation anxiety if left alone for too long on their own.
+Remember, bulldogs love company, and untrained dogs can suffer separation anxiety if left alone for too long.

 Poodle: 4 hours

-Poodles come in three varieties with the Standard Poodle being the biggest and the Toy Poodle as the smallest in size.
+Poodles come in three varieties, with the Standard Poodle being the biggest and the Toy Poodle is the smallest.
 Poodles are intelligent dogs, and many have been known to win prizes and various other honors due to their ability to learn quickly from trainers.

 Dachshund: 4 hours

-Probably one of the cutest and unique looking dog breeds in the world, dachshunds are also known as wiener dogs or sausage dogs due to their short legs and long bodies.
+Probably one of the cutest and most unique-looking dog breeds in the world, dachshunds are also known as wiener dogs or sausage dogs due to their short legs and long bodies.
 Dachshunds are also fond of cuddling and would love to get all snuggly inside the covers if you let them.

 They love to have the company of their masters and family members, are very loyal, and follow you around everywhere.
-This is also where the problem comes.
+This is also where the problem comes in.

-As pack animals, it is extremely inadvisable to leave dachshunds home alone for extended periods.
+As pack animals, leaving dachshunds home alone for extended periods is highly inadvisable.
 Anything more than 4 hours can make them feel miserable, lonely, bored, and highly stressed.

 Siberian Husky: 8 hours